bevyengine/bevy-website/content/contributing/project-information/bevy-organization.md

 The Bevy Organization is the group of people responsible for stewarding the Bevy Project.
 It handles things like merging pull requests, choosing project direction, managing bugs / issues / feature requests, running the Bevy website, controlling access to secrets, defining and enforcing best practices, etc.

 {% callout(type="info") %}
-You **do not** need to be a member of the Bevy Organization to contribute to Bevy.
-Community contributors (this means you) can freely open issues, submit pull requests, and review pull requests.
+Everyone is welcome and encouraged to contribute to Bevy, whether or not they're a Bevy Organization member.Community contributors (this means you) are encouraged to freely open issues, submit pull requests, and review pull requests.
 {% end %}

 The Bevy Organization is currently broken up into the following roles: